zieglben/CS-492-steam-app-public/README.md

 # CS-492-steam-app-public
-Public repo for Steam news app created with a team in CS492 at Oregon State University
+Public repo for Steam news app created with a team of students in CS492 at Oregon State University.

+To run, open in Android Studio and launch the application on the desired device.